Nerf Target Practice + Free Target Printable

 Set Up The Nerf Target Practice Game

-2. Cut out targets and attach them to boxes with glue or tape.
+- Cut out targets and attach each to its own cardboard box with glue or tape.
 Use a variety of shapes and sizes if possible.

 Incorporating STEM into Nerf Target Practice

-• Assign different point values to each ring on the target.
+- Assign different point values to each ring on the target.
 I'd recommend going by 10/20/30 so it's easier for kids to play and still count up points.
+While they work on accuracy, they can also work on math skills.

-• They can compete against their own personal high score, or play with a sibling or friend and compete together.
+- They can compete against their own personal high score, or play with a sibling or friend and compete together.
+The person with the highest score wins!

 2. STEM Target Practice Physics and Math Game